Acumes/Vue-element-admin/tesgsa.md

 ## Recommended Team
--  A small team with strong design and web development skills (please show evidence of this in your proposal)
-- -It can be accessed through HTTPS: / / website;
--Experience creating novel data visualizations and extracting metadata from a blockchain or a complex tech back-end (APIs may not exist to extract all the information the project might need)
+-  A small team with strong design and web development skills (please show evidence of this in your proposal) -Experience creating novel data visualizations and extracting metadata from a blockchain or a complex tech back-end (APIs may not exist to extract all the information the project might need)